alumet-dev/alumet/plugins/amd-gpu/README.md

 ## More information

-Due to the not truly thread safely behavior of the current `amdsmi` library, all GPUs are collected and polled by the same source.
+Due to the not truly thread safely behavior of `amdsmi` library for all software version, all GPUs are collected and polled by the same source.